hpyhacking/peatio/README.md

 * Maintained by [peatio.tech](https://www.peatio.tech)
 * [KYC Verification](http://en.wikipedia.org/wiki/Know_your_customer) provided by [Barong](https://www.github.com/rubykube/barong)

+## Contribute

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute issues, fixes, and patches to this project.

 ## Getting Started

 We advice to use [minimalistic environment](#minimalistic-local-development-environment-with-docker-compose) if you want to develop only Peatio and don't touch processes which interact with other components.